Polarix-Containers/authentik/README.md

 ### Features & usage
 - Unprivileged image: you should check your volumes' permissions (eg `/data`), default UID/GID is 200001.
 - ⚠️ Unlike upstream's container, this image does **not** use FIPS cryptography.
 - ⚠️ This image has only been tested to work with OIDC.
-All other authentication methods ae untested.
+All other authentication methods are untested.

 ### Licensing
 - The code in this repository is licensed under the Apache license. 😇